 Science-Backed Health Benefits of Bitter Gourd

-1. It's Loaded With Essential Vitamins and Minerals
+1. Loaded With Essential Vitamins and Minerals

 Bitter gourd is a great source of many essential vitamins and minerals.